 The Internal Revenue Service (IRS) Publication 970: Tax Benefits for Education covers the rules for the taxation of student scholarships and fellowships.
 The publication states that the part of any grant, scholarship, or fellowship that represents payment for teaching, research or any other service is taxable to the student.
 Colleges and universities are obligated to withhold taxes on any award that represents compensation for services.
 Nonresident alien students may have taxes withheld on awards that do not represent compensation for services.
 Their tax obligations are governed by their visa status, United States (US) tax laws, and/or the tax treaty between the US and their country of residence.
 The Institute is required by federal law to withhold taxes on fellowships that require the student to perform services (past, present or future) to receive the award.
 Students that are required to perform a service as part of the fellowship agreement, must be classified as employees and payments are processed through the OHR/Payroll process.
-The consequences of not properly withholding the taxes may cause the Institute to incur serious financial penalties.
 The department is responsible for determining if a student's fellowship/trainee award requires that a service be performed.
 The Office of Human Resources can assist departments that need clarification regarding proper employee classification.

 All payments to students for research training grants, participant support, and scholarship/fellowships must be approved by Accounting Services Financial Aid Team prior to payment.
 The Vendor Profile Form must accompany the payment request.
 Once approved, the payment request and related documentation will be forwarded to Accounts Payable or Financial Aid for payment processing.
-For more information regarding graduate fellowships, refer to Accounting procedure Procedures Processing Fellowship Payments.
-Procedures related to undergraduate scholarships and fellowships can be found in Accounting procedure Program Grants.
+For more information regarding graduate fellowships, refer to Accounting procedure Processing Fellowship Payments.
+Procedures related to undergraduate scholarships and fellowships can be found in Accounting procedure Processing Undergraduate Training Program Grants.